 What do you pay for gold, silver, and platinum?

-Pre-Loved Gold uses a number of factors to determine how much we pay for gold, silver and platinum.
-The factors include and are assessed in the following order:
+Pre-Loved Gold takes a certain number of elements into consideration that help us determine how much to pay for gold, silver and platinum.
+These elements include and are assessed in the following order:

 - Current Market Prices